What Matters To Health Care Voters: 5 Voices From New Hampshire

 Marcella Termini falls on the opposite side of the debate.
 Termini and her family live in Manchester.
 Their home is covered with a combination of Christmas decorations and Bernie Sanders signs.
 Health care is also a constant source of stress for her.
 She has three children, including 11-year-old twin sons with autism spectrum disorder.

-She ticks off only a few of their many health care needs: "Neurology appointments, occupational therapy, speech therapy..."
+She ticks off only a few of their many health care needs: "Neurology appointments, occupational therapy, speech therapy ..."
 The list goes on.

-The family has had to arrange their lives around health care.
+The family has had to arrange its life around health care.
 Termini's husband, Jason, commutes more than an hour each way to a teaching job in Massachusetts.
-The family says that Massachusetts mandates that insurance companies cover certain autism therapies that New Hampshire does not.
+Marcella Termini says Massachusetts mandates that insurance companies cover certain autism therapies that New Hampshire does not.

-"He could have got a job in New Hampshire and made fairly decent money," Termini says.
+"He could have got a job in New Hampshire and made fairly decent money," she says.
 "But we still wouldn't have the insurance coverage."

 As difficult as the commute is, life is easier now than before Jason took the Massachusetts job.